Laura Marr, RMT

 Therapy sessions start with an assessment and consultation and a post treatment discussion regarding home self-care includes: remedial exercise based on the clients abilities and lifestyle, hydrotherapy, self-massage and diaphragmatic breathing or meditation.

-Gwyn is available Mondays and Wednesdays from 11:30am until 7pm
+Gwyn is available Wednesdays from 11:30am until 7pm

 Petra Jurcak, RMT

 With many years of experience as a Registered Massage Therapist, Petra Jurcak has enjoyed treating with a gentle heart and strong hands.
 Her first year was spent practicing out of a chronic-pain multidisciplinary clinic, and she later joined the wonderful team of therapists at Balance Acupuncture and Massage to gain more experience with a wider range of clients and conditions.
 Petra focuses on the the clients needs first, and then the condition, treating through knowledge and intuition.